ldijkman/Arduino_Plant_Watering_System/README.md

 DS3231 RTC RealTimeClock

-start time end time let plants sleep at night, no watering at night
+start time, end time, let plants sleep at night, no watering at night

 start watering on average startvalue in % of 2 Capacitive Moisture Sensors